Sed ut perspiciatis unde omnis iste natus error sit luptatem accusantium doloremque laudanti.

 At your arrival at the reef, you will be amazed at how large the corals, the sponge, soft corals & hard corals, completely untouched, that goes for the other sites here as well.
 The majority of the dives here will be around 15-20m, making them suitable for all divers, with very mild currents experienced on and off throughout.

-The main attraction of Jam is the resident school of Blackfin Barracuda which often are found in massive numbers, forming an impenetrable wall of large barracuda, often humongous tornadoes.
-It is truly a sight to behold.
-Other spectacular marine animals that are on show here are Green and Hawkbill Turtles, Napoleon Wrasses, Dogtooth Tuna, Spanish Mackerels, Herds of large Bumphead Parrotfish, and there has also been recent and frequent sightings of Black Tip Reef Sharks.
+Here you can witness Green and Hawkbill Turtles, Napoleon Wrasses, Dogtooth Tuna, Spanish Mackerels, Herds of large Bumphead Parrotfish, and there has also been recent and frequent sightings of Black Tip Reef Sharks.
 You also have a very high chance at spotting Cuttlefish, Ghost Pipefishes, Shrimps and Nudibranchs.
 Large Eagle Rays gracefully glide through the water passing by the deep reef.

 Visibility at this site depends on the tide, time of day, prevailing currents, and other factors taken into consideration.
 For the staff here this site is one of the favourites and should definitely be on your list of dive spots.
 It will set your expectations extremely high and it has every right to, as other dive sites are fascinating in their own way.